 Average amount of debt for students with loans:

-Goddard’s two year default rate history:
+Goddard’s three year default rate history:

 NCES College Navigator